 This is an updated version that some of you might have read before.
 Most everyday, I remember the ancestors that enabled me to be able to ‘live the dream of Italy’ full time.
-On my grandfather’s birthday, I like to remind others of him and all the folks who either by choice or not immigrated to America and helped to make it into a strong country.
+On my grandfather’s birthday, I like to remind others of him and all the folks, who either by choice or not, immigrated to America and helped to make it into a strong country.
 If you are interested in more than my story I urge you to watch the series on PBS http://video.pbs.org/program/italian-americans/.
 While I don’t think that my grandparents had the same type of experience that happened in big American cities I think they had some of those experiences.

-Friday, March 1, 2013 is the anniversary of my grandfather (nonno), Antonio Iaccarino’s birth.
-He was born in mille otto cento settantotto or 1878 so he would be 135 years old.
+Sunday, March 1, 2015 is the anniversary of my grandfather (nonno), Antonio Iaccarino’s birth.
+He was born in mille otto cento settantotto or 1878 so he would be 137 years old.
 His parents were Ferdinando and Maria D’Esposito Iaccarino.
-I know they also had 2 daughters, one, Concetta, (my Zia or aunt) who was 4 years younger than my nonno and another that I never met, Josephine who lived in Connecticut.
+Besides my grandfather, I know they also had 2 daughters, one, Concetta, (my Zia or aunt) who was 4 years younger than my nonno and another that I never met, Josephine who lived in Connecticut.

 In 2003 I began researching my grandparents’ lives so that I could apply to become an Italian citizen.
 In the process of this research I have learned some things which have brought me closer to my nonno who I never met.
 He died before I was born.
 I always think of him when I hear the Simon and Garfunkle song that starts “I left my home and my family when I was no more than a boy, in the company of strangers…” My nonno was only 12 when he joined the merchant marines (Marina Mercantile Italiana).
 Whether he joined willing or unwilling I don’t know.
 I do know that at that time he and his family were living in a room or rooms in this house in Meta, Italy.

 I have found this house because very dear friends, Tonino and Carmella Romano spent hours researching old town zoning records.
 It seems as if the town fathers in Meta like to rename and renumber streets all the time.
-Only their tenacity helped me to find this place.
+Only the Romano’s tenacity helped me to find this place.

 So my nonno went to sea.
 He signed on as a mozzo (a cabin boy).
 Fortunately, his seaman’s book is still in our family.
 The entries are handwritten in script that I can’t always read and understand.
 (Someday perhaps…) So far, I know he was promoted, learned great skills that he would use later in life and four languages besides his native Italian.
 From the log I can tell that he returned to and left Italy a good bit.
 Stamps in his book show that some of the places he went to were Greece, Liverpool, England, Marseille, France, and Odessa, on the Black Sea.
 Can you imagine sending off your 12 year old son and for the next 19 years only seeing him periodically?
 And he comes back with stories of places he has been to and things he has seen.
 This is the view leaving the port of Naples that I am guessing is relatively unchanged even today.